JKomp/OmniToTikz/README.md

 Instructions for installation can be found on Omni's [website](https://omni-automation.com/omnigraffle/setup.html)

+You may need to add some tikz libraries (```usetikzlibrary```) to your document.
+I've not run this in a bare document to compile the bare minimum list of libraries.
+I import a local tikzExtras.tex that loads a bunch of items.

 ## How to Use
 * Select one or more items in drawing
 * Select ```Export_tikz``` from the ```Automation``` menu